rwu823/midjs/README.md

 # mid.js

 A lightweight flow control for Node and Browsers.
-Similar to [async.js](https://github.com/caolan/async) but have more than enjoyable API :).
+Similar to [async.js](https://github.com/caolan/async) but more than enjoyable API :).

 ## Installation
 	npm install mid.js --save